CP3-Origins/CosmoTransitionsV2/README.md

 # CosmoTransitionsV2
-A branch of CosmoTransitions with a few tweeks and upgrades The original package with documentation is found [here](https://github.com/clwainwright/CosmoTransitions)
+A branch of CosmoTransitions with a few tweeks and upgrades.
+The original package with documentation is found [here](https://github.com/clwainwright/CosmoTransitions)

 Feel free to cite the original work of the original author: